This section describes how to customize the Audit Logs collection using SysKit Point.

 - The option can be set for each tenant connected with SysKit Point independently

-- Changing the option is only possible through the SysKit Point Configuration Wizard
+- Changing the option is possible through Manage Connection button in the SysKit Point Settings > General > Connected Tenant screen

 The Protect user privacy option is disabled automatically if the Store audit logs option is turned off.